Setayeshabiazi/LLM_Project_Code_to_Documentation/README.md

 ## Proposed Solution

-The tool leverages an LLM to analyze Python code—inferring functionality through variable names, logical patterns, and usage contexts—to generate:
+The tool leverages LLMs to analyze Python code—inferring functionality through variable names, logical patterns, and usage contexts—to generate:

 - **Function-level Documentation:** Docstrings and inline comments explaining the purpose and logic of functions.
 - **Module-level Summaries:** High-level overviews of code modules rendered in Markdown or plain text.